 Amid all the stress of Alzheimer’s, it’s important to remember what brings you and your loved ones together.

 When someone wants something done endlessly, indulge that wish until they tire of it.
 If there’s an old dish they love from childhood, cook up some nostalgia, too.

 Forcing yourself into seriousness isn’t going to help anyone through these trying times – be silly instead.

 As the stages of Alzheimer’s progress, your loved one might recognize faces but forget names.
 They might also mistake a person for someone else to think their husband is their son.

 Delusions, such as thinking they need to go to work or pick up their children, when in fact, they’ve retired years ago, may happen.
-At this point, you’ll likely find yourself helping them with basic tasks, like going to the bathroom from time to time.
+At this point, you’ll likely find yourself helping with basic tasks, like going to the bathroom.

 Focus on connecting with Alzheimer’s patients through senses – many people are comforted by using music as therapy or reading stories aloud – basically, something that triggers emotional memory from happier, more vibrant times.

 If you want to see the powerful impact of music memory, check out this heartfelt 6-minute clip from the documentary Alive Inside, where Alzheimer’s patient Henry comes alive after hearing music that triggers deep memories from his youth.

 Even at this late stage, looking over old photos brings up emotional memories of happier times that will hopefully remind both of you just how special your relationship is.